Nissedal Municipality: Mountain climbing

 Nissedal is one of Norway's most popular destinations for mountain climbing.
 Roughly twenty mountains are regularly used for climbing and Hægefjell is the most hiked mountain in Nissedal.
 Other attractions include mountains such as Ånundsbufjellet, Langfjell, Skålfjell and Baremslandsfjellet.
 Hægefjell has since the late 1980s become one of the most popular sites for mountain climbing in Norway.
 The mountain, which has been featured in the TV series 71 Degrees North in 2010, has around 50 different hiking trails.
 It has an elevation of 1021 m.
-From Hægefjell are views of Lake Nisser and Vrådal in the northeast, Nordbygda and Kyrkjebygda in the southeast, Fyresdal and Setesdalsheiene in the west, and as far as Seljord and Gaustatoppen in the north.
+From Hægefjell are views of Lake Nisser and Vrådal in the northeast, Nordbygda and Kyrkjebygda in the southeast, Fyresdal Municipality and Setesdalsheiene in the west, and as far as Seljord Municipality and Gaustatoppen in the north.
 The most popular trail on Hægefjell Mountain is Via Lara.

 Hiking trails

 Nissedal is home to a wide range of cross-country skiing trails and hiking trails, including 39 peak trails.
 Some of these include Havrefjell, Grønlifjell, Reinvassnuten, Skornetten, Hægefjell, and Skuggenatten in Treungen.
 While the trail to the mountain Havrefjell also has trailheads by Bjønntjønn Lake and Gautefall Alpine Center, the closest trail is found in the village of Felle.

 A large number of trailheads are found near the lake Bjønntjønn, including trails maintained by the Norwegian Trekking Association leading to Felehovet, Mjåvassdammen, Havrefjell, and Reinvassnuten.
 There are also trails from Bjønntjønn to Gautefall Tourist Hotel and lakes such as Øverlandsvatnet and Østre Breivatn.
 The trail Heigeitilløypa, which has its trailhead at Gautefall Biathlon, leads to Jørundskårheia, Gråndalsfjell mountain, and Djupvatn Lake, before reaching the seter Holmvasstøylen by Holmvatn Lake at Kyrkjebygdheia.
 A dirt road leads from the lake down to the village center in Kyrkjebygda.
 Heigeitilløypa trail is named for the ancient boundary marker Heigeitilen.